AyhamSaffar/GrainsizerX/README.md

 ## Usage ##

 Work through the left column from top to bottom to complete the process.
 Note the mouse controls on the startup logo.
-A gif showing this process can be downloaded from the Grainsizer X GitHub.
+See the Grainsizer X Example gif for a quick demo.

 ### Tips